Ahmad986Ferdaws/ContractAnalyzerAIww/README.md

 ## Featuresaa
 - Upload PDF contracts
 - Extract and chunk content
 - GPT-4 summarization and clause detection
-- Store results in one of the most common ways of the thinkig which is to solve the problem,now if think
+- Store results in one of the most common ways of the thinkig which is to solve the problem,now if think aaa